 Frieda has supported strategic planning for the Center for Court Innovation’s Harlem Community Justice Center, conducting research about the East Harlem community, its housing challenges, and new and valuable opportunities for the Center.
 She also works with the Innovation Teams grant program, providing coordinated support to mayoral teams working on a range of issues—from neighborhood revitalization to improving transportation and infrastructure.
 Frieda graduated from Dickinson College with a BA in Policy Management.

 Wayne supports strategic planning for FPWA, a policy and advocacy nonprofit that coordinates an expansive network of human services and faith-based organizations to promote the social and economic well-being of New Yorkers.
 As part of Bloomberg Philanthropies’ Innovation Teams grant program, Wayne also provides organizational support to a group of municipal teams tackling their cities’ most urgent local problems.
+Wayne holds an MA in Philosophy from the Catholic University of Leuven, Belgium.

 A specialist in operations and administration, Angela has experience providing staff and project support in a wide variety of contexts.
 At Bennett Midland, Angela assists with finance and firm operations while coordinating business development and knowledge management activities.
 She provides day-to-day operations solutions to ensure Bennett Midland consistently functions with excellence.